Betty987/Task2/README.md

 ## Dataset

-We utilized the **MineRL** dataset, which contains over 60 million state-action pairs captured from human gameplay.
-This dataset serves as a foundational resource for training our models and improving learning outcomes.
+The **MineRL** dataset, which contains over 60 million state-action pairs captured from human gameplay.
+This dataset serves as a foundational resource for training the models and improving learning outcomes.